kush-manchanda/GYOF/README.md

 # GYOF
+OPENAG-India.
-OPENAG-India .Based on OpenAG initiative by MIT.
-Hardware has been ready, this is software for the same
+Based on OpenAG initiative by MIT.
+Hardware is ready, this is software for the same